Arguments and Confrontations - Learning From Them

 The fact is that you benefit far more during arguments and confrontations if you look at the conversation from the other person’s point of view.
 Not only does this help you to understand what that person is all about, but it also broadens your knowledge of old concepts and gives you an understanding of new ones.

 When you do not understand fully what someone is trying to say, or when you think you disagree with their ideas, take a step back and consider carefully exactly what they are saying.
 Have you really grasped what they are trying to put across?
 To truly understand a situation you need to ask questions.
-Never fear asking questions as this actually illustrates to the other person that you want to see their side of the coin and builds great respect.
+Never fear doing so as this actually illustrates to the other person that you want to see their side of the coin and builds great respect.

 Arguments & Confrontations – See things from a different viewpoint